 About the Chief Wellness Officer

 Dr. Benoit Dubé is the University of Pennsylvania’s inaugural Chief Wellness Officer, a first in the Ivy League.
-He is also an Associate Professor of Clinical Psychiatry at the Perelman School of Medicine.
+He is also a Clinical Professor of Psychiatry at the Perelman School of Medicine.

 Dr. Dubé earned his medical degree from the Université of Montreal in 1997, and a BSc in psychology from Concordia University in 1992.
 He began his career at Penn in 1997 as a resident and then chief resident in psychiatry.
 He also completed fellowship training in psychosomatic medicine before joining the ranks of faculty at the Perelman School of Medicine.
 There, Dr. Dubé served as the Director of Medical Student Education in Psychiatry, was appointed as an Assistant Dean for Diversity and Inclusion, and chosen as their first Director of Wellness Initiatives.